Eadgyth/Programming-Editor/README.md

 <p>
 Files in a directory can be quite easily assigned as a project for creating and testing source code.
 A number of projects can be defined during runtime and switched between.
-Pre-defined actions, lie running a project for testing are built in.
+Pre-defined actions, like running a project for testing are built in.
 Also, a generic project that does not depend on any specific file type may be set to run system commands, for example to execute batch files in a project directory.
 <p>